robertrosenbusch/gfx803_rocm/rocm_6.3.4/README.md

 |--------------|------|------|-----|-----|
 |Ubuntu 24.04|6.3.4|6.3.3|3.12|RX5(x)0 aka Polaris 20/21 aka GCN 4|

-### ROCm-6.3.4: Install Baseimage for GFX803 to do some fancy AI Stuff
+### ROCm-6.3.4: Build/Install Baseimage for GFX803 to do some fancy AI Stuff
 1. Checkout this GIT repo via `git clone https://github.com/robertrosenbusch/gfx803_rocm.git` and change into the directory `gfx803_rocm`
 2. Build the GFX803-Base-Docker-Image docker `build -f Dockerfile_rocm634_base . -t 'rocm6_gfx803_ollama:6.3.4`
 3. It could take around 30 to 60 minutes to download, recompile and build this _base_ ROCm container Image